 aïr MOD windows – conclusion

 The design of the new aïr system is very much targeted at installers buying in fabricated aluminium windows looking to offer multiple types of window styles without needing to learn different systems and versions within systems.
 Gone is the complexity but retained is the range with casement, flush casement, steel-look and heritage windows all under one product.
+Of course, all the product come with the required security certification, today’s buyers expect.

 The simplicity of the system makes it ideal where different types of windows are needed, say on the front elevation of a house compared to the back.
 It’s as simple as a change in sash and frame profile while retaining the same accessories.
 Gone is the head-scratching figuring out the many different versions available with aluminium systems and what’s the best product, combination and profiles required.